usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-windows.rst

 	#.
 If you want to exclude certain partitions from the scan then check the boxes accordingly in the section ``Disks or Partitions to exclude``.

 	#.
 Click ``Scan`` to launch the scan.
 A report is sent to UForge AppCenter which can be used for migration.
 To view the progress, go back to the ``Scans`` page.

+		.. note:: ``uforge-scan.exe`` uses Microsoft Windows snapshot mechanism, which requires free disk space on each scanned partition.
+If not enough free disk space is available, this may lead to a scan failure.

 	#.
 To view the details of a scan, click on the scan and refer to :ref:`migration-view-scan`.